Paganoonoo released an upcycling pattern

-Based on a classic Japanese field coat, or Hanten, this versatile unlined unisex jacket can be made in 2 formats: 1) upcycled from dress shirts or 2) from denim jeans.
+Based on a classic Japanese field coat, or Hanten, this versatile unlined unisex jacket has instructions for 2 formats: 1) upcycled from dress shirts or 2) from denim jeans.
+It's also easy to use with vintage linens, and cutter quilts.

 You decide how to distribute the shades & colors: light/med/dark.